 We had an interview at one of the best agencies in London: Gold Greenlees Trott.
 The creative we saw asked us to come back in a month with some new work and he would show our work to the Creative Director.
 I said: “Can we come back in a week with a whole new portfolio?”
 He thought we were crazy, but it was all part of our plan.
-We worked every day, 15 hours a day and selected a few campaigns we had in reserve.
-We came back seven dayslater with eight new campaigns.
+We worked every day, 15 hours a day (we also had a few campaigns in reserve).
+We came back seven days later with eight new campaigns.
 We got the job.

-Though I really enjoyed my London advertising bubble I was aware that there was more out there.
-Maybe I was ready for a bit of adventure.
-Something different, but what?
-I got myself three interviews a day for three weeks.
-Headhunters, Creative Directors I knew and liked, Creative Directors I knew and didn’t like.
-Everybody and anybody.
+Be careful what you wish for.
+I had achieved everything I wanted, what now?
+Maybe it was time for a new adventure.
+I got myself three interviews a day for three weeks with everybody and anybody I knew.
 By the end of the third week I had five job offers, three in London and two in Amsterdam.
 I could choose between working at an agency known worldwide, Wieden+Kennedy.
 Or becoming a partner in a Swedish agency, not even famous in Sweden, never mind Amsterdam.
 I went for Garbergs, the agency you’ve never heard of.

-After three years Garbergs decided, despite success, to focus on Sweden again.
-I started at TBWA/Campaign Company.
-Working with Lysbeth Bijlstra, who I consider and I would say is widely considered the best female creative in the Netherlands.
+Three years later, Garbergs decided, despite the success, to focus on Sweden again.
+What should I do now?
+I was called by Lysbeth Bijlstra from TBWA/Campaign Company, she wondered if I would like to work with her.
+Lysbeth was and still is the most awarded female creative in the Netherlands.
 An offer I couldn’t refuse.

-It was time for something completely different.
-It was time to change lanes.
-Digital, not my area of expertise at the time.
-Room to grow.
-As Creative Director of Lost Boys I learned how to go digital.
-Making websites, platforms, online games and campaigns.
-Even won a Spin Award for creating the best online game.
+The world was changing, I needed to move with the times.
+I became Creative Director of Lost Boys where I learned how to be digital.
+Creating websites, platforms, online games and campaigns.
+Even won a Spin Award for the best online game.

-Then, proximity part of the BBDO group, an international network agency making“through the line” campaigns.
-Combining the best of online and offline advertising.
-Well, that’s what I think I was told…The advantage of a big international agency is that they are usually part of other big international agencies.
 In the BBDO family, in the same building, a new opportunity knocked.
 FHV, “The Dutch Ministry of Advertising” as they were known.
-I was back where I wanted to be.
+I was back.
 Some good national and international prize-winning work followed.

 25 years of concepting and copywriting.
 It’s a long time.
 It makes you think.
 What would I still like to achieve in my career?
 At the back of my mind I had always liked the idea of working in a totally different culture.
 Top of my wish list: Shanghai.
 I made it happen.
-For 16 months I worked in Shanghai at an international design and communication agency BSUR, also well known in Holland.
+For 16 months I worked in Shanghai at an international design and communication agency, BSUR (also well-known in the Netherlands).
 Helping Chinese brands go West and European brands go East.
 Name creation, logo design, brand guidelines, corporate design and brand communication.
 Long hours and great Chinese food (especially hot pot).